-The earnings gap between men and women has been cited by comparable worth advocates as clear evidence of sex discrimination.25 When men and women who do the same type of work and bring similar experience and skill to the job are compared, their present wages26 and future pay outlooks27 appear more even.
+The earnings gap between men and women has been cited by comparable worth advocates as clear evidence of sex discrimination.25 When men and women who do the same type of work and bring similar experience and skill to the job are compared, however, their present wages26 and future pay outlooks27 appear more even.

 Many reasons have been offered to explain why men earn more than women.
 The results of one study suggest gender-differentiated values and preferences are a factor.
-Males may choose higher paying occupations more frequently while women may place greater value on more stimulating jobs.28 higher education, resulting in higher wages for men.
-This argument does not hold up today, however, when a greater percentage of women are pursuing professional occupations.
-Women are often enrolled in greater numbers than men in veterinary schools.
+Males may choose higher paying occupations more frequently while women may place greater value on more stimulating jobs.28

+Some believe women in the past did not invest as much time as men in higher education, resulting in higher wages for men.
+This argument does not hold up today, however, when a greater percentage of women are pursuing professional occupations, especially in agriculture.
 Another reason given for the higher earnings of males is their longer work experience in general as well as greater seniority with a given employer.29 It is more common for women to leave the labor force to raise a family or to leave a job to follow a spouse who has been transferred.30